 - Storage and logistics arrangements.

-9. Sensitivity to Consumer Trends: The value of fine wines is closely tied to consumer preferences and cultural trends.
-While Bordeaux and Burgundy wines have remained historically stable, shifting tastes can impact demand.
-For instance, increased interest in New World wines from regions like Napa Valley or South Africa might temporarily reduce demand for traditional vintages.
+Sensitivity to Consumer Trends.
+The value of fine wines is closely tied to consumer preferences and cultural shifts.
+Bordeaux and Burgundy have shown remarkable historical stability, but shifting tastes can influence demand in ways that affect prices.
+Growing interest in New World wines from regions like Napa Valley or South Africa, for instance, can temporarily redirect attention and spending away from traditional European vintages.

 - Improper Storage: Small errors in temperature or humidity can damage wine quality.